RafaTorices/Vagrant-Devops/Readme.md

 - `vagrant provision` to re-run the provisioning scripts
 - `vagrant reload` to restart the virtual machine
 - `vagrant status` to check the status of the virtual machine

+## Contributing

+You can contribute to this project by forking the repository and making the changes you'd like to see.
+You can then submit a pull request.

 ## Author